Daniel-codi/Concept_Curve_Embeddings_Indexation/README.md

 Find full documentation on Google Drive: https://tinyurl.com/CC-freeDocs

-The preliminary version of the Concept Curve Paper has been released and is available in the Google Drive folder
+The preliminary version of the Concept Curve Paper has been released on May 11th, 2025, and is available in the Google Drive folder tinyurl.com/CC-freeDocs

 Ask any questions you have to Agent-CC https://tinyurl.com/agent-cc